 Some duties relate specifically to the financial management of an organisation.
 If you are concerned that your organisation is facing insolvency, it's important to act immediately.

 Our fact sheet on insolvency provides useful information for incorporated associations and companies limited by guarantee that are facing financial difficulties or are concerned about becoming insolvent.

 - what does it mean to be insolvent?

-- your duty to prevent insolvency
+- the duty to prevent insolvency

-- possible consequences of breaching your duties
+- consequences of breaching the duty

-- how to protect against insolvency
+- protecting against insolvency

 - key warning signs of insolvency

 - what to do if you think your organisation is insolvent or nearing insolvency, and